About this website

 What happens when I gift someone a membership?

 When you gift someone a membership, we will collect the first and last name of the recipient, the amount of the gift and under what name you want to provide the gift.
 If you indicate you want to have us email the gift certificate to a recipient, we will also collect the email address of the recipient.
 We do so in order to prepare and send the gift certificate.
 We will further inform you when the recipient used the gift.
 We do so to keep you updated on your gift.
 We do this to perform our agreement with you.
 We store this data for a period of two years.

 Which cookies do you use on this website?

 First things first: a "cookie" is a small piece of data that a website can send to your browser, which is then stored on the device you are using to visit that website.
 It can be used to track you on one website and sometimes across multiple websites.

 We use the following cookies:

-Expires in 1 day.
-We use this cookie to track errors on the website.
+Expires in 6 months.
+We use this cookie to keep you logged in on our platform.

 Expires after browser session ends.
 We use this cookie for payment processing via Stripe.